-I recently completed my PhD in mathematics at the University of Vienna where I was supervised by Christian Krattenthaler.
+Towards the end of 2017 I completed my PhD in mathematics at the University of Vienna where I was supervised by Christian Krattenthaler.
 My research focused on the interplay between certain combinatorial structures and statistical physics.
-I have a growing interest in statistical machine learning and data science.

-On this site you will find a collection of my articles and written work, slides from selected talks and presentations, as well as information about other programming/computer science projects that I have been involved in.
+On this site you will find a collection of my mathematical articles and written work, slides from selected talks and presentations, as well as information about other programming/computer science projects that I have been involved in.